dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 If a class `C` in a legacy library implements the same generic class `I` more than once, it is an error if the `LEGACY_ERASURE` of all such super-interfaces are not all syntactically equal.

-For the purposes of runtime subtyping checks, `C` is considered to implement the canonical `LEGACY_ERASURE` of the super-interfaces in question.
+When `C` implements `I` once, and also when `C` implements `I` more than once without error, `C` is considered to implement the canonical `LEGACY_ERASURE` of `I`.
+This determines the outcome of dynamic instance checks applied to instances of `C`, as well as static subtype checks on expressions of type `C`.

 A member which is defined in a class in a legacy library (whether concrete or abstract), is given a signature in which every type is a legacy type.
 It is an